Antu7/network-port-scanner/README.md

 # Port Scanner

+Networking is a crucial aspect of modern computing and understanding how to work with networks is a valuable skill for any developer.
+One of the fundamental tasks in networking is port scanning, which is the process of discovering open ports on a target machine.
+In this post, we will look at a Python script that can be used to scan open ports and identify the running services on a target machine.

 This is a simple Python script for port scanning.
 It checks the availability of ports on a host and identifies the service running on the open ports.

 ## Requirements